Metroid Prime 2: Echoes

 |Metroid Prime 2: Echoes|

-As seen in the scan data lists, there were a lot of enemies that didn't make the cut.
-Unfortunately, with the exception of the Airthorn, all that's left are the namedrops from the lists.
-Most of these are darklings and Prime 1 rejects; there are a couple totally unique ones, though.
-Many still have unique scripts located in RelProd; they might be possible to load ingame.
+There were a few enemies that didn't make the cut.
+Unfortunately, for most of them, all that's left are some namedrops in various files.
+Most of these are darklings and Prime 1 leftovers; there are a couple totally unique ones, though.

 - Dark Pirate Aerotrooper

 - Dark Shriekbat